awolverp/cachebox/README.md

 -------

 > [!WARNING]\
 > The new version v6 has incompatibilities with v5.
-For more info see [Incompatible changes](#incompatible-changes).
+For more info see [Migration Guide](https://awolverp.github.io/cachebox/migration).

 ### What does it do?
 You can easily perform powerful caching operations in Python as fast as possible.